· Bill / Critical Infrastructure Defence Expansion · enacted

 What changed

-- The definition of 'essential infrastructure' is expanded to include all land in Alberta within 2 km of the border with the United States of America.
+- The definition of 'critical infrastructure' is expanded to include all land in Alberta within 2 km of the border with the United States of America.

-- The definition now includes facilities involved in the extraction, processing, or production of bitumen, crude oil, and natural gas, as well as their head or principal offices in Alberta.
+- The definition of 'critical infrastructure' now includes facilities involved in the extraction, processing, or production of bitumen, crude oil, and natural gas, as well as their head or principal offices in Alberta.

 - The Act explicitly states that it binds the Government of Canada.